Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Preliminaries

-\begin{lem} [{\cite[Lemma 3.6]{tho1}}] Suppose a $G$-irreducible subgroup $X$ is contained in $K_1 K_2$, a commuting product of connected non-trivial subgroups $K_1$, $K_2$ of $G$.
-Then $X$ must have a non-trivial projection to both $K_1$ and $K_2$.
-Moreover, each projection must be a $K_i$-irreducible subgroup. \end{lem}
+\begin{lem} [{\cite[Lemma 3.6]{tho1}}] Suppose a $G$-irreducible connected subgroup $X$ is contained in $K_1 K_2$, a commuting product of connected non-trivial subgroups $K_1$, $K_2$ of $G$.
+Then $X$ has a non-trivial projection to both $K_1$ and $K_2$.
+Moreover, each projection is a $K_i$-irreducible subgroup. \end{lem}

-We now need some results that allow us to deduce whether or not an $A_1$ subgroup $X$ of $G$ is $G$-irreducible.
+We now need some results that allow us to deduce whether or not a subgroup $A_1$ of $G$ is $G$-irreducible.
 The first result allows us to do that when $G$ is a classical simple group.
+Recall that if $G$ is not of type $A_n$, then $G$ has a natural non-degenerate bilinear form on $V_{G}(\lambda_1)$ (noting that we are factoring out the radical when $(G,p)$ is $(B_n,2)$) and the notation $V = V_1 \perp V_2$ denotes an orthogonal decomposition with respect to this form.

 \begin{lem}[{\cite[Lemma 2.2]{LT}}] Suppose $G$ is a classical simple algebraic group, with natural module $V = V_G(\lambda_1)$.
 Let $X$ be a semisimple connected closed subgroup of $G$.
 If $X$ is $G$-irreducible then one of the following holds: